-We expect additional healthcare reform initiatives to be adopted in the future, particularly in light of the new presidential administration.
+We expect additional healthcare reform initiatives to be adopted in the future.
 We also expect these initiatives to increase pressure on drug pricing.
-Further, it is possible that additional governmental action is taken in response to the evolving effects of the COVID-19 pandemic.
+Further, it is possible that additional governmental action is taken in response to the evolving effects of the ongoing COVID-19 pandemic.